• About Us

 Low Income Housing For Seniors

 Finding low-cost housing as an older adult usually means working through local housing authorities, HUD-subsidized senior buildings, and sometimes state or county aging services.
-The process is paperwork-heavy and waitlists are common, but you can usually move things forward if you know where to start and what to bring.
+The process is paperwork-heavy and waitlists are common, but you can usually

 Read More